CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Surveys Mapping into Science

 \subsection{Scan Patterns}

-Optimizing scan strategies involves understanding the complex interplay between instantaneous field of view, time required for an observation, field rotation during an observation, cross-linking of polarization knowledge (for polarimetry), cross-linking of spectral sampling (for spectral scanning) and pointing knowledge and stability under uniform motion and acceleration.
-Coupled into these system parameters is the noise spectrum of the detectors and sky which folds into the required scan speed that is necessary for sky noise removal as a function of wavelength and weather conditions and the required spatial scales needed to be recovered for a science case and scan pattern efficiency.
+Prime-Cam will be mounted on the Nasmyth focus of the altitude-azimuth mounted FYST telescope.
+As such the field of view rotates with both the parallactic angle and the elevation of the telescope.
+Furthermore, all instrument modules except the 850 GHz camera module are off the optical axis by 1.8$^{\circ}$ so that their 1.3$^{\circ}$ fields will circulate at a radius of 1.8$^{\circ}$ about the optical axis.
+As such, it is not trivial to optimize scan strategies or to calculate scan efficiencies.
+Optimization involves understanding the complex interplay between instantaneous field of view, the science field rotation during an observation, cross-linking of polarization knowledge (for polarimetry), cross-linking of spectral sampling (for spectral scanning) and pointing knowledge and stability under both the uniform motion and acceleration of the telescope.
+Coupled into these science requirements and telescope performance parameters are the noise spectrum of the detectors and that of the sky which fold into the scan speed required for minimizing sky noise.
+Sky noise is a function of wavelength and weather conditions and the required spatial scales needed to be recovered for the science case.
+The final scan pattern must be repeated until the desired sensitivity levels are reached.
 Here we define scan efficiency as the fraction of time that is spent "on-source and pointed" relative to the wall-clock time, that includes the time "off-source and/or not well pointed" which is presumed mostly to occur in the turn around events.
 Clearly these are complex optimizations.
 Much thought has already been invested in WFS-like surveys with constant elevation scans by Advanced ACTPol, SO, and CMB-S4 \citep{stevens/etal:2018}, and the WFS scan strategy will most likely employ a similar strategy.
+For these surveys, we estimated scan efficiencies in excess of 90\%.
 The smaller-scale surveys (e.g., DSS) involve fields not much bigger than the instrument module field of view.
-Here we will most likely adopt ``daisy" or ``pong" patterns widely used at the JCMT \citep{Holland2013}.
+For these fields we will most likely adopt ``daisy" or ``pong" patterns widely used at the JCMT \citep{Holland2013}.
+Preliminary estimates of scan efficiences for these modes are roughly 70\%.

 We have described the instrument and its capabilities and our survey strategies.
 The following sections discuss the seven primary areas of scientific focus that are enabled by this instrumentation and these surveys.